 Armor Points (AP)

 Armor points are determined by the type of armor or protection you are wearing.
-Armor points grant each user additional protection against physical attacks, not psychic or internal attacks such as poison, or other non-physical damage, such as radiation or asphyxiation.
+Armor points grant each user additional protection against physical attacks, but not psychic, internal attacks such as poison, or other non-physical damage, such as radiation or asphyxiation.
 If you are no longer wearing the armor, you no longer gain the benefits.
 When struck by a sword, for example, the damage dealt will reduce your armor points accordingly.
 Once all of the armor points are expended, the remaining damage points go against your HP.
 If you have 10 armor points and 50 HP, and you were dealt damage of 15 points, you would use the remaining 10 armor points to absorb 10 of the 15 points of damage, while the remaining 5 points will reduce your HP to 45.
 Once all armor points are used, the armor can no longer protect you unless it is repaired.
 Only an armorer or welder, or someone with their skills, can repair the armor.
-The armor description and/or the specialty of the armorer/welder will detail how many points are restored and under which conditions.
+The armor description and/or the specialty of the armorer/welder will detail how many points can be restored and under which conditions.